AzureCosmosDB/HierarchicalPartitionKeysFeedbackGroup/README.md

 # Overview

-Welcome to the private preview of hierarchical partition keys — also known as subpartitioning — in Azure Cosmos DB.
+Welcome to the preview of hierarchical partition keys — also known as subpartitioning — in Azure Cosmos DB.
 This repo contains onboarding instructions, documentation, and a link to the latest SDK versions.

 # Getting started

-- Sign-up here to get your Cosmos DB account(s) enabled with the feature: https://aka.ms/cosmos-subpartitioning-signup.
-  - You'll receive an email confirmation when the feature has been enabled on your account, within 5 business days.
 - Find the latest preview version of the supported SDK:
     - [.NET V3 SDK](https://www.nuget.org/packages/Microsoft.Azure.Cosmos/) - version 3.17.0-preview (or a higher preview version)
     - [Java V4 SDK](https://mvnrepository.com/artifact/com.azure/azure-cosmos) - version 4.16.0-beta (or a higher beta version)